 6.3 Record Retention Policy

 Each Working Group will submit to the MTConnect Secretariat a copy of any meeting notices, agendas, minutes, and draft documents.
-The Secretariat will retain all records related to a standards development project, in addition to other records concerning new, revised or reaffirmed American National Standards (e.g., letter ballots, comments, disposition of comments, notices of appeal, membership records, etc.) in either electronic or paper media for one (1) complete standard’s cycle or until the standard or technical report is revised.
+The Secretariat will retain all records related to a standards development project, in addition to other records concerning new, revised or reaffirmed American National Standards (e.g., letter ballots, comments, disposition of comments, notices of appeal, membership records, etc.) for one (1) complete standard’s cycle or until the standard or technical report is revised.
 Upon completion of its next published revision, all previously retained records specific to the standard or technical report may be discarded or destroyed.
 The actual approved American National Standard or registered Technical Report will be retained for a period of at least thirty (10) years.
+All record retention will be electronic.

 Records for withdrawn standards will be retained from date of withdrawal for a minimum of five (5) years.